Numerical characterizations for integral dependence of graded ideals: Introduction

-To give a numerical characterization for ${\overline{I}} = \overline{J}$, we first provide a numerical characterization for the weaker assertion, namely the finiteness of $\ell_R({\overline{J}}/{\overline{I}})$.
-In fact, we see that this finiteness condition is equivalent to the equality of the corresponding saturation density functions.
-One of the implications is straightforward as the saturation density function for an ideal ${\overline{I}}$ can be realised in terms of the associated ideal sheaf ${\overline{\sI}}$ on $\mbox{Proj}~R$.
+In order to give a numerical characterization for ${\overline{I}} = \overline{J}$, we first provide a numerical characterization for the weaker assertion, namely the finiteness of $\ell_R({\overline{J}}/{\overline{I}})$.
+Here we see that this finiteness condition is equivalent to the equality of the corresponding saturation density functions, where we know that the saturation density functions are nothing but restriction of the volume functions to appropriate line segments in the real N\'eron-Severi space of $\mathrm{Proj}\; R$.
+So one way implication is straightforward as the saturation density function for an ideal ${\overline{I}}$ can be realised in terms of the associated ideal sheaf ${\overline{\sI}}$ on $\mathrm{Proj}\;R$.